DATA PROTECTION DECLARATION

 If you have a Google account, you can object to personalised advertising using the following link: https://www.google.com/settings/ads/onweb/.

-XI.III.
+XII.III.
 Google Conversion Tracking

 1. Beschreibung und Umfang der Datenverarbeitung